nitundatta8/word-counter/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
   (VSCode, Atom, etc.)
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
+3. Make sure that C#/.netcore2.2 is installed on your computer.
-4. Initialize the program with the command dotnet build.
+4. Begin the program with the command dotnet run.
-5. Run donet restore
-6. Run dotnet test
+5. For testing,locate to the WordCounter.Tests directory and run "dotnet test".

 ## Specs